POLTER: Policy Trajectory Ensemble Regularization for Unsupervised Reinforcement Learning: Detailed Results on URLB

 \section{Detailed Results on \acl{URLB}}

-In this section we provide additional results for our experiments on \acl{URLB}.
-In the supplementary we provide the raw scores.
+This section provides additional results for our experiments on \acl{URLB}.
+In the supplementary, we provide the raw scores.
 The statistics comparing \ac{URL} algorithms with and without \polter aggregated for finetuning on \num{12} tasks across \num{10} seeds can be found in \cref{tab:agg_statistics}.
-In addition we show aggregate statistics of the absolute improvement in expert performance in \cref{fig:relative_improvement_iqm_categories_perpoint} and the performance profiles~\citep{agarwal_deep_2021} per \ac{URL} algorithm category in \cref{fig:perf_profiles}.
-As before, we see a large improvement for data- and knowledge-based algorithms and small or negative for competence-based algorithms.
+In addition we show aggregate statistics of the absolute improvement in expert performance in \cref{fig:relative_improvement_iqm_categories_perpoint} and the performance profiles~\citep{agarwalDeepReinforcementLearning2021} per \ac{URL} algorithm category in \cref{fig:perf_profiles}.
+As before, we see a large improvement for data- and knowledge-based algorithms and a small or negative for competence-based algorithms.
 The improvement sometimes varies strongly across seeds and tasks.
 Also, we show the normalized return after finetuning from different pretraining snapshots for each domain and \ac{URL} category in \cref{fig:pretraining_summary}.
-Across the Jaco domain, \ac{URL} algorithms with and without \polter mostly deteriorate with an increasing number of pretraining steps.
-Each category shows a different trend on each domain.
+In the Jaco domain, \ac{URL} algorithms with and without \polter mostly deteriorate with an increasing number of pretraining steps.
+Each category shows a different trend in each domain.
 Interestingly, the competence-based algorithms \ac{SMM} and \ac{DIAYN} fail during pretraining in the Jaco domain.
-In \cref{fig:finetuning_summary} we see the normalized return over finetuning steps. \polter is mostly on par or speeds up in comparison to the \ac{URL} algorithm without \polter.
+In \cref{fig:finetuning_summary} we see the normalized return over finetuning steps. \polter is mostly on par or speeds up compared to the \ac{URL} algorithm without \polter.
 In total, most algorithms do not converge yet after $\SI{100}{\kilo\nothing}$ steps.